game-ci/documentation/docs/github/v2/15-deployment/ios.md

 Next, create a private git repository to store your certificates.

 From the command-line on your Mac, run the following to generate new Development and Distribution certificates.
-It will ask you for the Apple ID and password of your new shared Apple ID, as well as a password used to encrypt the git repo.
+It will ask you for the Apple ID and password of your new shared Apple ID, the URL of the git repository you have just created, and a password to encrypt the contents of the git repo.
 You will need to use this password later; it's recommended you use a team-wide password manager or similar shared secure keystore to both generate and store this password.

 ```bash
 bundle exec fastlane match development